Vishal-sys-code/18.0.0.2-Programming-In-C/README.md

 # 18.0.0.2-Programming-In-C

-This repository contains the teaching of Programming in C from Basics to Advanced.
+This repository contains the course of my teaching the lecture of 18.0.0.2 Programming in C from Basics to Advanced.

 <br>